molinamarcvdb/SDCService/README.md

 # Experiment Data Management Service

 This is a Java-based RESTful API service for managing experiments and their data.
-The service is built using Spring Boot and is designed to collect data from an Android app.
+The service is built using Spring Boot and is designed to collect patient digital biomarker data from an Android application that is utilising a sensors in the phone.

-## Features
+## Features:
+- Creation of an experiment
+- Get an experiment ID
+- Delete experiments
+- Store data

+Communication with REST to:
-- Create and delete experiments
+- Create experiments and get its Id
+- Generate unique data objects
+- Send each data object in JSON
-- Retrieve an experiment's ID
+- Retrieve data
-- Get or store data for an experiment
+- Get all experiements ids/names

 ## Getting Started